 You've given three methods that typically keep a glider in the air.
 Are there others?

 Yes, but not for the faint of heart or thin of wallet.
 Some other aspects of soaring for which "experimental" is an understatement include:

-- Ride the Polar Vortex.
-For the ultimate thrill, readers are advised to contact the Perlan Project and hitch a ride.
-This group, originally led by Steve Fossett, is attempting to use a global phenomenon known as the Polar Vortex to fly a glider to 100,000(!) feet.
-This is well above the operational limits of even the famed U2 and SR-71, and, if successful, would qualify the humble glider as the highest continuous-flying aircraft in the world.
+Ride the Polar Vortex ~ For the ultimate thrill, readers are advised to contact the Perlan Project and hitch a ride.
+This group, originally led by the late Steve Fossett, is attempting to use a global phenomenon known as the Polar Vortex to fly a glider to 100,000(!) feet.
+This is well above the operational limits of even the famed U2 and SR-71, and, if successful, would qualify the humble glider as the highest continuous flying aircraft in the world.

-- Longest duration: 57 hours 10 minutes (Yes, without landing.
-And not a rest stop in sight, either.) [verify]
+Longest duration: 56 hours 15 minutes (Yes, without landing.
+And not a rest stop in sight, either.)

 Admittedly, most pilots are content with figures a bit lower than these.

 C'mon, how can "rising currents of air" keep a heavy glider in the sky?